 Sources: U.S. Forest Service, Cal Fire, Los Angeles County Fire Department, City of Los Angeles Fire Department, City of Malibu, Los Angeles Times, Malibu Times, Santa Clarita Valley Historical Society, Fire Archeology, John Livermore, Antelope Valley Daily Ledger-Gazette (1886-1983), "Fire in the Forest - A History of Forest Fire Control on the National Forests in California , 1898-1956," by Robert W .
 Cermak, USDA Forest Service.

-The largest wildfire on record in Los Angeles County, the Station Fire of 2009, ranks as California's 22nd largest wildfire.
+Even the largest wildfire on record in Los Angeles County, the Station Fire of 2009, does not rank among California's 20 largest wildfires.

 Fire Name | Area | Date | Fatalities |